-After your call with the DWP, you will be sent a ‘How your disability affects you’ form to complete.
+After your call with the DWP, you will be issue a ''How your disability affects you'' (PIP2) form to complete.

 How do we help?

-If you disagree with the decision that’s been made about your PIP claim, you can challenge it.
+If you disagree with the decision about your claim you can ask for a Mandatory Reconsideration (MR).

 you didn’t get it